 (first posted 12/12/2011) The real reason the Soviet Union imploded?
 No good advertising agencies!
 OK, these cute twins in the ZAZ 966 are fetching, but not exactly up to Western standards for the times.
 And the one tv ad I found on YouTube is pretty bizarre.
 But then, advertising was hardly needed, when the waiting period for a new ZAZ was measured in decades.
 Maybe twins got a shared one in half the time?

 Actually, most of these print ads weren’t made for domestic consumption, exactly for that reason.
-They’re from Autoexport, the Soviet agency given the less-then ideal mission of selling Soviet cars abroad, so a bit of sizzle was in order.
+They’re from Autoexport, the Soviet agency given the less-than ideal mission of selling Soviet cars abroad, so a bit of sizzle was in order.

 Here’s another fetching beauty to get Westerners excited about the mini-Corvair ZAZ.
 But it wasn’t just the fairer sex that was pressed into service for Mother Russia.